mauvaisetroupe/machine-learning-specialization-coursera/c2-advanced-learning-algorithms/week3/README.md

+# Advice for applying machine learning

 This week you'll learn best practices for training and evaluating your learning algorithms to improve performance.
 This will cover a wide range of useful advice about the machine learning lifecycle, tuning your model, and also improving your training data.

 # Advice for applying machine learning